gitzhangliang/git/readme.txt

 Git is a version control system.
 Git is free software.
 git checkout -- readme.txt
-Creating a new branch is quick.
+Creating a new branch is qu。ui